AbhishekGogna/KIBREED_public/README.md

 ## Example code 2: Genomic prediction for genotypic values within environments

 **generate_prediction_data** - Generates files for genomic predictions.
-Output stored in `/proj/results`.
+Output stored in `/proj/results`
-    you need to run the files to generate the output, which is stored in /proj/results
+    you need to run the files to generate the output, which is stored in `/proj/results`

 **process_R_pred_data** - Processes prediction output and generates figures.

+## Example code 3: Clustering environments based on predicted GxE patterns

+**feature_importance** - Uses the predicted values of the core set to derive clusters of environments.
+Results are stored at `/proj/results`

 ## License